email2ify/My-Yoga/README.md

 ![image](/static/images/dele.PNG)

 <h2><Strong>Wait List :</strong></h2>
-<li>Individuals showing interest in our Yoga training will have to register an account and also register their email address in our data base inorder to know the counts of individuals that we be joing the next Yoga programme and the benifits joining us.</li>
+<li>Individuals showing interest in our Yoga training will have to register an account and also register their email address in the data base inorder to know the counts of individuals that will be joining the next Yoga programme and the benefits of joining us.</li>

 ![image](/static/images/waitlist.PNG)